 Common Name: Yellowroot

-Xanthorhiza simplicissima is a Deciduous Shrub up to 1.00 metres tall.
+Xanthorhiza simplicissima is a deciduous shrub that can grow up to 1.00 metres tall.

 It has medicinal and miscellaneous uses.